ccyip/docker-taype/README.md

    you need to re-generate them if you have cleaned the project.
 The programs in these files are in administrative normal form (ANF), while the figures in the paper are not typeset in ANF for readability, as clarified in the paper.
-   Similarly, we have applied the optimizations described in section 5, so they do not correspond to the figures exactly.
-That said, there are commandline options to disable optimization and print them in a more readable form; see [Understand the compilation pipeline](#understand-the-compilation-pipeline).
+   Similarly, we have applied the optimizations described in Section 5, so they do not correspond to the figures exactly.
+That said, there are command line options to disable optimization and print them in a more readable form; see [Understand the compilation pipeline](#understand-the-compilation-pipeline).